-Paula Crown: The Architecture of Memory is a programming partner with the American Pavilion at the 2018 Venice Architecture Biennale organized by the School of the Art Institute of Chicago and the University of Chicago.
-This project is curated by Peter Doroshenko and organized by Dallas Contemporary.
+Presented concurrent with the 2018 Venice Architecture Biennale in partnership with the American Pavillion organized by the School of the Art Institute of Chicago and the University of Chicago.

 Conceived as a complement to the 2018 Venice Architecture Biennale, The Architecture of Memory showcased Crown’s artwork in the context of architecture, adding a distinctive, independent voice to the “Freespace” theme of the festival.

 The 2,200-square-foot project was curated by Peter Doroshenko, former executive director of Dallas Contemporary.
 Major works by Crown were installed in Studio Cannaregio, an exhibition space in the oldest part of Venice — a city whose historic beauty, perhaps even its very existence, seem threatened by climate change.
 As an active environmentalist, Crown imbues every mark she makes with wit and intrigue, as well as a strong social conscience.
 In the context of Venice’s spectacular, yet fragile, infrastructure, her multifaceted works were most relevant.
 They were chosen to underscore the basic critical building blocks, such as signs and indexes, of contemporary sculpture and architecture.